Experimental Design, Profiling, and Performance/Energy Optimization

 Linux Perf is a powerful and versatile profiler:

-It's a great tool to quickly get a Tree stack without any dependencies.
+It's a great tool to quickly get call stacks with few dependencies.

 Profiling - Hardware counters

-In reality, perf is not realy a profiler !
+In reality, perf is not just a profiler !

 • The Linux Perf API can be used to access many hardware counters